mlab817/faqs/src/philippine-council-for-agriculture-and-fisheries/what-are-the-measuresstrategies-implemented-by-pcaf-given-the-restrictions-caused-by-covid-19-pandem.md

 ---
  title: What are the measures/strategies implemented by PCAF given the restrictions caused by Covid 19 pandemic?

-tags: ["measuresstrategies","implemented","pcaf","given","restrictions","caused","covid","pandemic"]

  ---

-### Philippine Council for Agriculture and Fisheries
+## Philippine Council for Agriculture and Fisheries

-## What are the measures/strategies implemented by PCAF given the restrictions caused by Covid 19 pandemic?
+# What are the measures/strategies implemented by PCAF given the restrictions caused by Covid 19 pandemic?

  - The PCAF 2021 Thrusts and Priorities intensifies the operationalization of the Innovative Consultation on A&F Policy Reforms and Engagement (iCARE) Program, through its service brands, as it focuses towards the achievement of its goals and its planned effects on the evidence-based membership, action-oriented policy service and results-based organizational development of the agency.